 All of our students take a foundations class called “Decolonizing Social Work Practice.”
 The class was one of the demands put forth by student advocates, which included developing a PROP [power, race, oppression, and privilege] framework for our curriculum.
-Working closely with Associate Professor Courtney Cogburn and Associate Field Director Ovita Williams, students and alumni created a syllabus that requires all students to complete a Self-Assessment Synthesis Project.
+Working closely with Associate Professor Courtney Cogburn and Associate practicum Director Ovita Williams, students and alumni created a syllabus that requires all students to complete a Self-Assessment Synthesis Project.
 The project explores their experience of grappling with their social identities through the PROP lens.
 We’ve begun using the wall space in the lounge to feature artwork from students’ SASP projects for this class.
 I hope to create a rotating gallery of students’ works each year.

 Clearly, the creation of this new space will mean a lot for our students.
 What about faculty and staff?

 They are of course welcome, too.
 While waiting for the new space to open, the diversity team has been working closely with faculty on the PROP implementation, which was formally introduced in Fall 2017 in the core foundation-year course I mentioned previously.
 One of the goals of the coursework is to help students become mindful, self-aware practitioners who feel empowered to challenge and create change within white supremacist systems.
 And they do so with a lens that centers race, and more specifically anti-Black racism.
 We are now working on suffusing the PROP framework across the entire curriculum, as well as our academic policies and administrative practices.
 In addition, we have been providing supportive spaces for various affinity groups at the School.
 These have included a Women of Color Support Space, a Men of Color Support Space, and a Queer Students Support Space.
 With the opening of the new DEI office, we’ll be introducing affinity group meetings for faculty and staff.

 Have you received any early feedback on the new space?